 First and foremost, if you’re having French guests, NEVER forget to buy bread.
 Get the bread from an actual bakery and not the grocery store.
-The bread at grocery stores is fine, and even great in comparison to the bread we get in the US, but for the French experience, head to the boulangerie where bread is made fresh from scratch multiple times per day.
+The bread at grocery stores is fine, and even great in comparison to the bread we get in the US, but for the French experience and the best quality fresh bread, head to the boulangerie where bread is made fresh from scratch multiple times per day.

 Even if you’re having a Chinese meal or something that you may not normally buy a baguette for, if you have French people eating at your table, be sure to buy a baguette (or two).
 Before the meal is served, slice it into pieces and put them in a bread basket that will accompany the meal on the table.
 Make sure there’s some left for the cheese course at the end!

 Some families are more casual and leave the entire baguette on the table.
 It’s passed around and each person rips off a piece as they eat their meal.
 That way, there are no cut pieces left over that will then go stale.
 But keep in mind at a more formal dinner at someone’s home or at a restaurant, baguettes are usually sliced into pieces already.

 No bread plates necessary.
 And no butter either!

 Wondering how to serve a baguette?
 Slap that hunk — I mean slice — of baguette right down on the table next to your plate.
 There’s no need to set the table with a separate bread plate.
 The French place their bread next to their dinner plate directly on the table, crumbs and all.
 Totally fine to do.

 Be aware that the French don’t eat their baguette with butter.
 If you’re the host, feel free to put out some butter for yourself but the French will most likely not touch it.
 If you’re dining at a French person’s house, they didn’t forget the butter.
 It’s not coming!
 Take the lead from the French people around you to see what to eat with baguette and how to eat French bread.

 Pick up a fresh baguette more than once per day.